9. The World beyond

 Krishnamurti says that the brain cells undergo a change when 'the source of all energy has been reached'.
 He compares it with a surgical operation.
 Something very profound happens.

 People have throughout the ages tried everything to reach the ground but they made it into a concept and a goal.
 In the East the goal was enlightenment, and in the West, life in heaven after death.

 Thinking makes all goals out of some need.
-When there is something missing, we go after it: food, clothes, money, friends, sex or power.
+When something is missing, we go after it: food, clothes, money, friends, sex, or power.
 If we get it, we want something else.

 If this cycle stops, there is everything, the whole world.

 Why we want more than we need?